8 things you should know when separating

 The approach of Courts in relation to who children should live with and how that should be determined has changed dramatically over the last few decades.

 First and foremost, the Court doesn’t talk about custody anymore, they talk about who the children should live with or spend time with.
 Secondly, the factors the Court needs to consider are far more extensive than ‘who was the primary carer during the relationship’, whether this was mum or dad is important but not the deciding factor.
 The most important thing the Court wants is for the child to have the benefit of a meaningful relationship with both parents.
-How this will look will vary case to case but there is no presumption that mum automatically gets primary care.
+How this will look will vary from case to case but there is no presumption that mum automatically gets primary care.

 7. Equal shared parental responsibility does not mean equal time